“A gorgeous 6-suite hideaway set above the pretty fishing harbour of Kini on western Syros, with access to stunning beaches”

 - Bicycles Available

 Mary has kept the interiors pleasingly simple: lime-washed walls, polished cement floors and a mix of Ikea-style furniture and antiques from their family home, which is next door, under the shade of the homonymous pine.
-The bed - all are queensize - might be a wrought-iron four poster draped with decorative nets, or a wicker beach-house affair.
+The bed might be a wrought-iron four poster draped with decorative nets, or a wicker beach-house affair.
 There's a bit of art on the walls (simple watercolours, sepia photos of Kini), a hatstand, a couple of mirrors in salvaged frames, maybe a driftwood monolith or a smooth white beach stone to prop open the French doors.
 You also get Korres toiletries, free bottled water, stacks of towels, a good bottle of wine and some Turkish Delight.

 Overall it feels comfy and unpretentious, not trying too hard to be boutique, which makes a nice change.
 If you're being picky, you might find the bathroom tight, or the sitting room sparse; and don't expect to whip up 4-course meals in the kitchenette (see Eating).
 But we liked it.